kittyandrew/visits-api/README.md

 Figure out :)

 # Test
-There are several scripts that make easier to test the api from command line.
+There are several scripts that make it easier to test the api from command line.
 If you have sufficient skill with linux bash/shell you can open them and try changing some values yourself.

 Available scripts: